NoelSabia/Shortautomation/README.md

 1. dir=<value in form of a string> -> this key-pair value shows where all the output will be downloaded (recommended "~/Documents/<projectname>)
 2. browser=<value in form of a str> -> this key-pair value should either be chrome or firefox everything else is not supported
+3. youtube_german=<value in form of a str> -> this key-pair value is for uploads to the german channel
+4. youtube_english=<value in form of a str> -> this key-pair value is for uploads to the english channel
-3. website=<value in form of a str> -> this key-pair value gives the website to scrape.
+5. website=<value in form of a str> -> this key-pair value gives the website to scrape.
 You can have as many website key-value pairs as you like

 The only problem is that if you don't use the default websites you either have to write your own python code to scrape or use the default scraper.
 With that knowledge, the default scraper might be useless or deliver very poorly!

 > [!NOTE]
 > A 10-min-mail will also work here 😉

+## What Channels are integrated
+- Technews (deutsch)
+- Geschichte (deutsch)
+- Politik (deutsch)
+- Reiseziele und Kulturen (deutsch)
+- Tierfakten (deutsch)
+---
+- Technews (englisch)
+- History (englisch)
+- Politics (englisch)
+- Traveltargets and cultures (englisch)
+- Animalfacts (englisch)